lowlowd/WEALTHSIMPLE-BONUS/src/pages/privacy.md

 ## 5. Third-Party Services

-This website may contain links to third-party websites, including KOHO's official website.
+This website may contain links to third-party websites, including Wealthsimple's official website.
 We are not responsible for the privacy practices of these external sites.
 We encourage you to read their privacy policies.

 ## 6. Your Rights